ouya/docs/content-review-guidelines.md

 Updates of the game needs to use the same `keystore`.

-Be sure to email yourself a backup of the keystore and password because you always need to submit updates of the game with the same keystore.
+Be sure to email yourself a backup of the keystore and password because you always need to submit updates of the game with the same `keystore`.

 ### Create the KeyStore